- Each partner views and accepts the REALITY of who the other person is.

-- Each partner values his/her self and doesn't hide who they are (their reality) with from their partner.
+- Each partner values his/her self and doesn't hide who they are (their reality) with their partner.

 - Each partner supports the other partner's goals and aspirations in life.